Quantum Algorithm For Estimating Eigenvalue: Some Extensions and Relevant Works

 \subsection{Non-Sparse Matrix}

-Remind that our work assumes certain sparsity of the matrix $A$.
+We recall that we have assumed the sparsity of the matrix $A$.
 At the core of our algorithm is the application of $A$, which requires the ability to simulate $\exp(-iAt)$ to be used by the quantum phase estimation.
 As in \cite{harrow2009quantum}, such simulation is doable if $A$ is sparse and row-computable, thanks to the method in~\cite{berry2007efficient}.
-However, even if the Hermitian matrix $A$ is non-sparse, it can be decomposed as
+However, even if the Hermitian matrix $A$ is non-sparse, positive, and it can be decomposed as